rust-lang/rust-forge/src/mdbook/membership.md

 Once you're a member of the mdBook team, a number of events will happen:

 - You will gain access to a private Zulip stream, where internal discussions happen.
-- You will also be subscribed to the `all@rust-lang.org` and `mdbook@rust-lang.org` mailing lists.
-  See [this file](https://github.com/rust-lang/team/blob/HEAD/teams/all.toml) to check how subscriptions to mailing lists work.
-Both are very low-volume mailing list (maybe a few emails per year).
-About `all@rust-lang.org`: it's a way to communicate things to all contributors.
-We will not send you spam from this address.

 ## How promotion decisions are made